IndiaFilings / Learn / Association Of Persons Aop

 There are two situations where the tax can be calculated in two different ways.
 They are listed below.

-Section 167B(2): Where the Share of the Members are known
+Section 167B(2): Where the Share of the Members is known

 Serial Number Situation Liability of Tax

-1 None of the members has a total income exceeding the maximum exemption limit, and none of the members is taxable at a rate more than the maximum marginal rate.
-The AOP, in this case, will pay income tax on its total income at the rates which apply to an individual and the benefit of basic exemption of INR 2.5 Lakhs for the assessment year 2019-2020 shall be available to such AOP.
+1 None of the members' total income exceeds the maximum exemption limit, and none of the members is taxable at a rate more than the maximum marginal rate.
+The AOP, in this case, will pay income tax on its total income at the rates which apply to an individual, and the benefit of a basic exemption of INR 2.5 Lakhs for the assessment year 2019-2020 shall be available to such AOP.

 2 Although none of the members has a total income exceeding the maximum exemption limit, one or more members is/ are liable to tax at the rate of more than the maximum limit (i.e. taxable at a rate higher than 30 per cent) which is possible only if the foreign company is also a member.
 On that portion of the income of AOP which is relatable to the member, i.e. foreign company, the tax rate applicable shall be the rate of income tax which applies to such member and the total balance income of the AOP shall be charged at the maximum marginal rate.